Skip to Content

 This version of zucchini bread is super-moist with a hint of zesty lemon, a little olive oil & just a whisper of fresh thyme.
 I think you’ll love the extra fresh flavor that’s unlike any zucchini bread I’ve tasted.

-• Add fresh lemon zest for a potent lemony flavor.
-Lemon juice is mostly acidic, but the zest has the lemon oil.
-That’s where the lemon flavor comes from.
+• Fresh lemon zest adds a potent lemony flavor.
+Lemon juice is mostly acidic, but the zest has the flavorful lemon oil.

-• Add extra virgin olive oil instead of basic vegetable oil for a fresh “green” flavor.
+• Extra virgin olive oil gives the bread a fresh “green” flavor.

-• Add a hint of thyme to enhance the olive oil and lemon flavors.
+• A hint of thyme enhances the olive oil and lemon flavors.
 It’s a slightly herbal background flavor that you’ll hardly notice.
 But it makes a big difference in the overall bright flavor in the loaf.

 a loaf pan lined with parchment paper